MicrosoftDocs/dynamics365smb-docs/financials/sales-how-invoice-sales.md

 You can easily correct or cancel a posted sales invoice before it is paid.
 For example, this is useful if you want to correct a typing mistake or if the customer requests a change early in the order process.
 For more information, see [How to: Correct or Cancel Unpaid Sales Invoices](sales-how-correct-cancel-sales-invoice.md).
 If the posted sales invoice is paid, then you must create a sales credit memo to reverse the sale.
 For more information, see [How to: Process Sales Returns or Cancellations](sales-how-process-sales-returns-cancellations.md).

-Items can be both inventory items and services, denoted by the **Item - Inventory** and **Item - Service** types on sales lines.
+Items can be both inventory items and services, denoted by the **Inventory** and **Service** types on the item card.
 The sales invoice process is the same for both item types.
 For more information, see [How to: Register New Items](inventory-how-register-new-items.md).

 You can fill customer fields on the sales invoice in two ways depending on whether the customer is already registered.
 See steps 2 and 3 in the following procedure.